codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 - `admin:repo_hook.*`
 - `admin:org.*`

-> The admin permission for the org is required to allow the addition of webhhoks on org projects.
+> The admin permission for the org is required to allow the addition of webhooks on org projects.

 {% include image.html
 lightbox="true"